MWATelescope/sda_bf/README.md

 other Raspberry Pi sends pointing commands as needed, to all eight tiles via the RxDoC cards.

+The beamformer has two F connectors for coax cable.
+Both deliver 48V DC to power the beamformer and dipole LNA's.
+The beamformer transmits its summed RF out over the X and Y, coax cables, and also uses the centre conductors on the X and Y coax to send delay values to the beamformer, and to get flags and an 12-bit temperature value back.

+This communication uses three GPIO pins on a Raspberry Pi - TXDATA, RXDATA, and TXCLOCK.
+To send a new delay configuration, the clock line (on one coax) is pulsed 253 times, and on each rising edge, the value of the TXDATA pin (on the other coax) is latched.
+After those 253 bits are transmitted, the clock is pulsed another 24 times, and each time, the RXDATA pin is read, to get 8 bits of flags, and a 16-bit number containing a 12-but temperature value.

+Two more GPIO pins are used to control the RxDoC card - DOCPOWER is used to control FETs on the main PCB, to turn on and off the 5V and 48V power to the RxDoC card, and BFPOWER is sent to the RxDoC card to turn on and off 48V power over the coax out to the beamformer.

 For more information, contact Andrew Williams (Andrew.Williams@curtin.edu.au)